monkeyshoulders/Web-Perf-Optimization/README.md

 - All images were compressed using Compressjpeg.com
 - All CSS, JS, and HTML files were minified
 - Files were copied into **DIST** and **SRC** folders for future modification purposes and web serving for optimal performance
-- Inling of CSS properties to speed page loads
+- Inlining of CSS properties to speed page loads
-- Moved style and link tags associated with CSS and JS to bottom of body in HTML to reduce reder blocking
+- Moved style and link tags associated with CSS and JS to bottom of body in HTML to reduce render blocking
 - JS files were changed to load asynchronusly
-- Modified main.js to fix forced sychronus layout issues on lines lkasdlkjsjsdflkjsadjbnsvjhsdkjhfd
+- Modified main.js to fix forced sychronus layout issues on lines
+        - *main.js* Line 402 changeSliderLabel moved out of resizePizzas function
+        - *main.js* Line 419 sizeSwitcher moved out of resizePizzas function
+        - *main.js* querySelectorAll changed to querySelector, getElementsByClassName, and getElementById
+        - *main.js* Line 529 for loop change from 200 to 25 to reduce amount of render and paint
+        - *main.js* Line 508 /1250 changed to /500 to assist rendering and scrolling

 #### Resources used to complete this project ####